 It is quite normal to get hairline cracks in both the top and the bottom firebricks.
 They are caused by the expansion and contraction of the firebrick as it heats and cools.
+This is particularly true of the large "T" models.
 As long as the bottom is fully supported by the stand the cracks in the bottom will not adversely affect the operation of the kiln.
-Note that it is possible to put another bottom under the original bottom as a second layer (this can also improve performance and heat up rate of the kiln).
+Note that it is possible to put another bottom under the original bottom as a second layer (this can also improve performance and heat up rate of the kiln). (this may take some work in readjusting the counterbalance attachment).
+The top, especially on the larger "T" models has a full structural support around the top with stainless steel retainers to hold the brick in place.
+The top does not overly rely on the integrity of the firebrick to stay together.
 It generally does not make sense to cement these hairline cracks.